 Gardens, drinks and nibbles

-The patio is used extensively, especially in the summer for functions or for our residents enjoyment, weather permitting.
+Weather permitting, the patio is used extensively, especially in the summer for functions or for our residents’ enjoyment.
 It looks out over the garden areas with care staff on hand.

 The staff may also take residents on short walks in the garden.

-The patio raised bed gardens are also used for growing vegetables, which won us two second prizes at the Peopleton Autumn Show this year (2019).
+The patio raise bed gardens are also used for growing vegetables, which won us two second prizes at the Peopleton Autumn Show 2019.
 All residents are invited and encouraged to grow and tend their own vegetables.

 Recreation, movie afternoons and Wi-Fi

-We often provide popcorn, ice lollies and sweets to those attending the movie afternoons to create a feeling of ‘going to the movies’.
+We often provide popcorn, ice lollies and sweets to those attending the movie afternoons creating a feeling of ‘going to the movies’.

-Stonebow House also provides internet for the residents to utilise and can be used by the families when they visit.
+Stonebow House also provides internet access to the residents.
+It can also be used by families when they visit.
 Residents can enjoy Skype or Facetime if they own their own devices, such as iPad or Kindle.

-Music is an important part of Stonebow House and residents take part often in the musical afternoons and visiting musicians and groups.
+Music is an important part of Stonebow House and residents often take part in the musical afternoons with visiting musicians and groups.
 Staff firmly believes in the power of music to calm, reassure and bring happy memories to residents.

 One of the proudest achievements of the home was the establishment of the art club.
 It is run by an artist volunteer with very close links to the home and the nearby villages.
 The art club is well attended on Thursday afternoons, where painting, a chat and a glass of sherry is shared.